Pyeongchang 2018: What to watch on Day 8 at the Winter Olympics

 - Patrick Chan will perform his final Olympic skate in the men’s long program.
 Chan currently sits in sixth place.

-- After overcoming struggles which forced her to leave the sport, defending Olympic gold medalist Dara Howell looks to defend her crown freestyle crown.
+- After overcoming struggles which forced her to leave the sport, defending Olympic gold medalist Dara Howell looks to defend her freestyle crown.

 - Despite a dominating performance in their opening contest, Team Canada head coach Willie Desjardins wants to see a more consistent effort against the Czech Republic.